Trading Forex with Hedging Strategy - Key Takeaways

 Does the timeframe matter in any Forex hedge strategy?

-Theoretically, the Forex hedging strategies can be used with any timeframe in mind.
+Theoretically, the hedging Forex strategies can be used with any timeframe in mind.
 However, for traders who are using scalping methods on a regular basis, this can be challenging.
-With this style of trading every second matter, consequently opening 3 positions for this hedging purposes might not be the most practical approach.
+With this style of trading every second matter, consequently opening 3 positions for this hedging trading purposes might not be the most practical approach.

-Hedging can work well with day traders.
+Forex hedging techniques can work well with day traders.
 However, when it comes to long term trading, the first two methods described above might not be so beneficial.
 The reason behind this is that traders might be charged with rollover fees for holding several positions open, so these expenses can add up and lead to serious losses.

 Despite this issue, long term traders can get around by using the third method and make use of options for hedging purposes.
 They still will have to pay a premium to purchase those, however, it is a much cheaper alternative to paying rollover charges on a daily basis.